luc-ara/weather-app/README.md

 # Weather Data Collector

-A simple Python script to retrieve weather data from the Open-Meteo API and store it in JSON Lines format.
+Collects weather data from the Open-Meteo API and stores it in JSONL files.

-This project is an exercise for learning API consumption, data storage, and data manipulation.

 ## Current Features
 - Retrieves current weather data from Open-Meteo.